5. Ridgling (cryptorchidism)

 But the now gelding makes no effort at all to stand up.
 He is still sound asleep.
 He has cooled down considerably because of all of the water on and beneath his body.
 I myself am shaking and I dry myself off as much as possible.
 But he is lying stock-still in the puddle.
 How much rain had entered the belly before I had sutured it shut?
 And just how sterile is rainwater?
 It gave me a queasy feeling in my stomach.
 I check the animal’s body temperature and the mercury in the thermometer does not even reach the graduated scale, not even after holding it in his rectum for five minutes.
 His temperature is therefore less than 35ºC.
 A horse’s temperature is normally around 37.5 to 38º.
 And the amount of anaesthetic that is required to achieve unconsciousness depends upon the body weight and the metabolism, which is expressed in the body temperature: the lower the temperature, the smaller the amount of anaesthetic that is needed.
 As a guiding rule it is said that the amount of required anaesthetic reduces by 10 % for each degree Celsius lowered body temperature.
 As this horse is now hypothermic by at least three degrees, it has a minimum of thirty percent too much chloral hydrate in its body and that is why he will not wake up.
-The three of us pull him a bit to the side to a drier spot and try to rub him dry with the towels.
+The three of us pull him a bit to the side to a drier spot and rub him with the towels.
 His skin is stone cold.
 Now all we can do is wait and see.
 It is getting towards dinnertime and the men want to go home.